 I put the coach screws in the top holes and the round-head screws in the bottom holes.
 The coach screws bore the weight and the round-head screws stopped the brackets twisting.
 They were inclined to twist because the radiator’s weight bore down to one side of the screws.
 (See drawing.)

 Unfortunately some of the coach screws kept turning as I tightened them because the wall plugs provided didn’t grip the holes in the blocks.
 Maybe I drilled them too large in diameter.
 That meant they didn’t pull the wallboard tight against the blocks and so the bracket was away from the block wall.
 I demonstrated how hanging the radiator on the brackets made them droop under the weight because the screws sagged.

 When I Hung My Vertical Radiator I Had A Problem to Resolve

-I was really concerned that the radiator might break away from the wall after the work was done and burst the pipes causing a very bad flood.
+I was really concerned that the radiator might break away from the wall after the work was done and burst the pipes causing a very bad flood as well as other damage.
 So I wanted to do all I could to prevent such a disaster.